Frequently Asked Questions – FAQ’s

 It is Area 86, and you will find it pre-printed on the Al-Anon & Alateen Registration/Group Records Change Form (see button above).

-The new online form has 5 sections.
+The new online form has 6 sections.
 Only section 1 MUST be filled at all times.
+It contains the name and contact information of the person who is submitting the form, so we know how to contact them for clarification, if needed.
 The other sections are set to ‘not applicable’ by default.
-To open the sections on the form, toggle this field to reveal the entry boxes.
+To open the sections on the form, toggle to reveal the entry boxes.
+See example below.